simbathesailor/use-effect-x/README.md

 ---

-So there you gom, I try to solve the problem using useEffect alternative which provides extra info about the dependencies , tells you what changed, previous values, current values and first run for the starters
+So there you go, I try to solve the problem using useEffect alternative which provides extra info about the dependencies , tells you what changed, previous values, current values and first run for the starters

 ## Install